yufanliu636-dot/LLM-Pair-wise-recommend-scoring-and-classifying/README.md

 making the preference objective invariant to response length.

 This encourages the model to focus on **content quality rather than verbosity**.

+## Training Setup

+We fine-tune the Gemma-2-2B model using LoRA on a high-quality dataset of 40K+ pairwise samples,
+each consisting of a prompt, two candidate responses (answer A / B), and a preference label.

+- Model: Gemma-2-2B
+- Method: LoRA fine-tuning
+- Data: 40K+ preference pairs (prompt, answer A, answer B, label)
+- Warmup ratio: 0.1
+- Learning rate: 1e-5 with decay

+## Model Evaluation

+To ensure **objective and unbiased scoring**, we adopt a position-agnostic evaluation strategy:

+- For each prompt, we score the responses in **both orders**: (Prompt + Answer A + Answer B) and (Prompt + Answer B + Answer A).
+- For each response, we **average the two scores** to produce the final evaluation.

+This approach eliminates positional bias and ensures fair comparison between answers.

+## Results

+Our approach significantly improves the model's ability to judge pairwise response quality.

+- Arena55k accuracy: **53.78% → 88.77%**

+This demonstrates a substantial gain in preference modeling performance.
+The results highlight the effectiveness of our training pipeline in improving reward modeling accuracy with minimal parameter updates.

+## NEXT：Handling "Tie" Cases with Reinforcement Learning

+We extend our evaluation to pairwise datasets that include **"tie" labels**,
+where two responses are considered equally good.

+To handle these ambiguous cases, we integrate **reinforcement learning** into the training pipeline:

+- The reward model is trained to give precise scores even when responses are tied.
+- During RLHF, the language model is optimized to **maximize the calibrated reward**, not just win/lose outcomes.

+This approach improves the reward model’s robustness and ensures fairer scoring,
+helping it act as a **competent judge** in pairwise comparisons, including subtle tie scenarios.